3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/html/html-dom.md

 examples:

 - skeleton => HTML, body => DOM
-- song chords, lyrics => HTML, recorded song => DOM
+- song chords/lyrics => HTML, recorded song => DOM
 - recipe ingredients => HTML, finished dish => DOM

 </details>

 **WE DO:** Goto [Kickass App](http://kickassapp.com/) and use it.
 What is happening?

-We're gonna get into DOM manipulation later in the week, but to demonstrate the difference between an _HTML_ document and the _DOM_ that is created from the _HTML_ document, let's go to the [Jezebel](http://jezebel.com/) web site and play around with some headlines.
+We are going to get into DOM manipulation later in the week, but to demonstrate the difference between an _HTML_ document and the _DOM_ that is created from the _HTML_ document, let's go to the [Jezebel](http://jezebel.com/) website and play around with some headlines.

-Using the Chrome DevTools Inspector, alter something on the page.
+Using the Chrome DevTools Inspector (What's the shortcut?), and alter something on the page.

-**YOU DO** Go to [Atlanta Craigslist](https://atlanta.craigslist.org/) and try running the following `javascript` DOM manipulation code in the JavaScript console:
+**YOU DO** Go to the [Atlanta Craigslist](https://atlanta.craigslist.org/) Site and try running the following `javascript` DOM manipulation code in the JavaScript console:

 ```javascript
 document.getElementById('logo').children[0].text = 'MarensList';